lirazbinyamin/CodeEngine/README.md

  * code.c - handles machine code
  * create_file.c - create all output files after second pass
- * globals.c - contains all global variables used in program *
+ * globals.c - contains all global variables used in program

- * Instructions:
+<h4> Instructions to run program </h4>

- * 1- Open terminal and type "make", then press Enter.
+ * Open terminal and type "make", then press Enter.

- * 2- Type "./assembler" adding '.as' file/s name you want to us,then press Enter.
+ * Type "./assembler" adding '.as' file/s name you want to us, then press Enter.

- * for example: "./assembler test1 test2 test3 test4 error1 error2".
+ for example: "./assembler test1 test2 test3 test4 error1 error2".

+<h5> Printings to the screen </h5>

- * 3- If you want to print macro table: use printMacroTable defined in pre_assembler.h.
+* Print macro table: use printMacroTable defined in pre_assembler.h.

- * 4- If you want to print symbol table: use printSymbolTable defined in symbols.h.
+* Print symbol table: use printSymbolTable defined in symbols.h.

- * 5- If you want to print binary machine code representation: use printBinaryLines defined in create_files.h.
+* Print binary machine code representation: use printBinaryLines defined in create_files.h.

- * 6- All descriptions for functions used in each file - located in file header.
+* All descriptions for functions used in each file are located in file's header.

- *
- * ENJOY!
+ENJOY!
- *
- * Author: Liraz Binyamin*/